Where to Go for the Right Type of Medical Care

 Keep in mind the above conditions may warrant a trip to the emergency room depending on your child’s age (especially infants) and medical history.

 For serious illness or injury that may put your life in danger, seek help at the nearest emergency department.
-Medical staff in emergency departments are available 24/7, ready to address patients for a number of critical conditions.
+Atrium Health offers expert emergency care across the region — including three emergency departments dedicated just for kids, one of which is our newest location in Union County.

 You should visit an emergency department if you experience: